Red Beans and Rice

-- Have your child drain and rinse the beans and set aside.
+- Help your child drain and rinse the beans and set aside.

-- In a large pan, have your child heat the oil over medium high heat and sauté the onion, bell pepper and celery until tender.
+- Take over duties and heat the oil in a large pan over medium high heat and sauté the onion, bell pepper and celery until tender.

-- Add the sausage and cook for another 5 minutes.
+- Encourage your kid to add the sausage and cook for another 5 minutes.

 - Add the garlic and beans and cook another minute.

-- Next, add the Cajun seasoning, cayenne pepper, bay leaf, salt and pepper and stir.
+- Next, let your child add the Cajun seasoning, cayenne pepper, bay leaf, salt and pepper and stir.

 - Finally, add the diced tomatoes with juices and bring to a boil.